I had to bat through, says determined Dottin

 “My plan was to occupy the crease long, see what the bowlers were doing and how the pitch was playing, and then basically go from there,” Dottin noted.

-West Indies arrived here last week for the three-match series, which sees fixtures scheduled for Thursday and Sunday and serves as preparation for the International Cricket Council World Cup qualifiers starting later this month in Zimbabwe.
+West Indies arrived in Pakistan last week for the three-match series which sees fixtures scheduled for Thursday and Sunday and serves as preparation for the ICC World Cup qualifiers starting later this month in Zimbabwe.

-And Dottin pointed out that, with the brevity of the series, making a quick adjustment to the new conditions had proven challenging.
+Dottin pointed out that with the brevity of the series, making a quick adjustment to the new conditions had proven challenging.

 ADVERTISEMENT